Diversity in Sydney

 Body Size/Image

 Fitness and body image are popular topics among Australians.
-Working out in gyms is common, especially among young men.
+Working out in gyms is common, especially among young people.
 Given Sydney’s proximity to the outdoors, activities like hiking, swimming, and surfing are very common.
 Body positivity is emphasized, so Sydney locals will rarely openly criticize others’ bodies, despite frequent talk of fitness.
 In part because of access to the outdoors, people in Sydney tend to dress casually.
 In most places, you will be fine in shorts and a tee-shirt.

 Disability